zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 [ApiController]             // Denotes that this class is a controller [EnableCors("AllowOrigin")] // Enables Cross Origin Resources Sharing throughout the controller
 ```
-If you get red squiggly lines, on the above three lines, import the below:
+If you get compilation error (red squiggly lines) on the above three lines, this means that you need to add (click the squiggly line, a light bulb will appear, click bulb and choose the imports below respectively) or simply add below `using` statements at the top of the page:
 ```
-using Microsoft.AspNetCore.Mvc;
-using System.Threading.Tasks;
-using System.Collections.Generic;
+using Microsoft.AspNetCore.Mvc;     // Enable MVC web framework using System.Threading.Tasks;       // Provides types and simplifies asynchronous code using Microsoft.AspNetCore.Cors;    // Enables Cross Region Resource Sharing
 ```

 6. Add below code inside the class: